tgamZheng/snowChat/ui/sidebar.md

 Here are some example queries you can try with SnowChat:

+- what's the distinct account type in the table
-- Show me the total revenue for each product category.
+- please show me the value counts for the event type
-- Who are the top 10 customers by sales?
-- What is the average order value for each region?
+- please show me the value counts for the event type order by descending value count
-- How many orders were placed last week?
-- Display the list of products with their prices.